trade-tariff/trade-tariff-backend/README.md

 ## Performing daily updates

-These are run hourly by a background worker UpdatesSynchronizerWorker.
+These are run hourly by a background worker CdsUpdatesSynchronizerWorker or TaricUpdatesSynchronizerWorker.

 ### Sync process